shdown/luastatus/plugins/dbus/README_FN_MKVAL.rst

 In D-Bus, each type can be expressed as a type string, which is a printable string, e.g. ``d`` or ``(susssasa{sv}i)``.
-We will refer to the type string of a type as of *spelling* of that type.
+We will refer to the type string of a type as the *spelling* of that type.

 For a more digestible description, the reader is advised to visit
 <https://docs.gtk.org/glib/gvariant-format-strings.html> and/or